lanshunfang/hadoop3-tensorflow-big-data-machine-learning/distributive-training/README.md

 In the profession of machine learning, when the data is too large, traditional data-processing may become unrealistic thus it requires the effort of big data framework.

 ## Keyword:
-MapReduce, Hadoop, Hadoop Streaming, HDFS, YARN, Machine Learning, Deep Learning, Tensorflow, Distributive Training
+MapReduce, Hadoop, Hadoop Streaming, HDFS, YARN, Machine Learning, Deep Learning, Anaconda, Jupyter Lab, Keras, Tensorflow, Distributive Training
 <!-- Apache Spark -->

 ## Motivation: